Gerald Finley © Sim Canetty-Clarke

 Grammy Award-winning Canadian bass-baritone Gerald Finley is one of the most revered and influential artists of our time, with celebrated performances at the world’s major opera and concert venues and recordings on CD and DVD with major labels in a wide variety of repertoire.
 His extensive career is devoted to the complete spectrum of vocal art, encompassing operatic, orchestral and song repertoire, collaborating with the greatest composers, orchestras and conductors.

-Recent appearance highlights include the 2018 BBC Last Night of the Proms where he performed a range of songs including Stanford’s Songs of the Sea and ‘Soliloquy’ from Rodgers and Hammerstein’s Carousel, Iago in a new production of Otello at the Bayerische Staatsoper and the Canadian Opera Company, the title role in Bluebeard’s Castle and Count Almaviva Le Nozze di Figaro at the Metropolitan Opera, Count Almaviva at Bayerische Staatsoper, the title role in Falstaff at the Vienna State Opera, Beethoven Symphony No.9 conducted by Bernard Haitink in Munich and at the Salzburg Festival with Riccardo Muti, the opening gala concert at the Paris Opera with Gustavo Dudamel; Bluebeard’s Castle in a highly acclaimed production at Stone Nest in London and with l’Orchestre de Paris, the Vienna Symphony and Gothenburg Symphony Orchestra; Vaughan Williams Symphony No.1 at the Festival Radio France Occitanie Montpellier.
-Recent recitals include the Wigmore Hall, Middle Temple Hall, the NDR Elbphilharmonie in Hamburg, Vienna, Prague and the USA.
+Most recent engagements saw Finley as Antony in the world premiere of John Adams’ Antony and Cleopatra at San Francisco Opera; Scarpia in Verdi’s Tosca and the Count Almaviva in Netia Jones’ new production of Le Nozze di Figaro at the Opéra national de Paris; his debut as the title role in Der fliegende Holländer at Staatsoper Berlin; Wolfram in Wagner’s Tannhäuser in critically acclaimed performances at the Royal Opera House; Iago in a new production of Otello at the Bayerische Staatsoper and the Canadian Opera Company; the title role in Bluebeard’s Castle and Count Almaviva at the Metropolitan Opera; the same role at the Bayerische Staatsoper; the title role in Falstaff at the Vienna State Opera and in a new production at the Salzburg Festival; Beethoven’s Symphony No. 9 conducted by Bernard Haitink in Munich and at the Salzburg Festival with Riccardo Muti; the opening gala concert at the Paris Opera with Gustavo Dudamel; Bluebeard’s Castle in a highly acclaimed production at Stone Nest in London and in Toronto with Against the Grain Theatre, and with l’Orchestre de Paris, the Vienna Symphony and Gothenburg Symphony Orchestra.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by the artist’s management.